Skip to main content

 Engaging with Partners and Stakeholders

-Over four dozen Federal agencies and organizations participate in one or more aspects of space operations or activities, but not all collaborate or coordinate.
+Nearly 50 Federal agencies and organizations participate in one or more aspects of space operations or activities, coordination between these organizations is vital in maintaining the security of space systems and services.
 The list of information sharing organizations includes, but is not limited to:

 Critical Infrastructure Partnership Advisory Council Space Systems Enterprise Critical Infrastructure Working Group (SSCIWG)